 While the sauce was cooking, I made my lasagne noodles.
 I was kind of concerned about making it without a pasta machine, but I had to make due with what I had, a rolling pin.
 I did have a bit of a problem getting the dough to come together, but after adding two more eggs, it was perfect.
 I don’t think my eggs were “jumbo” enough.
 I had visions of struggling with the rolling as I did when I made ravioli.
 Luckily, Jeff and Andy gifted me a new French rolling pin and it was a dream for rolling out the lasgne.
 It was so much easier to get the dough very thin.
 In fact, after cutting my sheets for the lasagna pan, I had plenty leftover to make noodles for another time.

 The process was coming together really well, and it was only 5 pm.
 Who was I?
-I was fully relaxed, and it was time to pour a glass of Italian wine, we would be eating at a normal time.
+I was relaxed, and it was time to pour a glass of Italian wine, as we would be eating at a normal time.

 I made the Bechamel sauce right before putting everything together.
 I love making bechamel sauce, it is guilty pleasure.
 They are so easy and you can use them in pasta dishes, gratins, etc..
 Sometimes I add cheese and sometimes I keep it simple as this recipe calls for.
 I was going to skip the nutmeg but am glad I didn’t as it went really well with this recipe.